 Acts 8:16–19 (NKJV) — For as yet He had fallen upon none of them.
 They had only been baptized in the name of the Lord Jesus.
 Then they laid hands on them, and they received the Holy Spirit.
 And when Simon saw that through the laying on of the apostles’ hands the Holy Spirit was given, he offered them money, saying, “Give me this power also, that anyone on whom I lay hands may receive the Holy Spirit.”

 Peter realized that the Holy Spirit came upon those on whom he laid his hands.
 Keep in mind that the Holy Spirit is a gift given by God to all believers.
-However, Simon the sorcerer thought that he could have the same effect by somehow acquiring the power to do it.
+However, Simon the sorcerer thought he could have the same effect by somehow acquiring the power to do it.
 In his case, he thought to purchase that power.
 We cannot earn or otherwise cause the baptism of the Holy Spirit because he is a gift given to us by God when we believe in Christ.

 Filled With the Holy Spirit

 The Greek word pletho was used to describe anything that was filled with something, like a sponge filled with water.
-Luke uses the term to describe how the Holy Spirit can control or influence a person.
+Luke uses the term to explain how the Holy Spirit can control or influence a person.
 To be filled with the Holy Spirit is to be empowered and controlled by the Holy Spirit.
 This doesn’t mean that the Holy Spirit overpowers a person’s will or freedom of choice.
-Rather, we yield to the Holy Spirit and are therefore led, guided, or controlled (by influence) by Him.
+Instead, we yield to the Holy Spirit and are therefore led, guided, or controlled (by influence) by Him.
 Instead of being controlled by the flesh (i.e., yielding to the flesh), we are controlled by the Holy Spirit.

 The fruits of the Spirit are very evident in the one who is filled with the Holy Spirit.
 Along with the Holy Spirit’s influence on a believer’s life, he also empowers the yielded believer for works of ministry and to fulfill God’s calling on their lives.
 The empowering of the Holy Spirit allows the believer to accomplish specific tasks such as speaking boldly (as revealed in Acts), ministering to others, etc.

-When one is filled with the Holy Spirit, the presence and power of God become evident in the believer’s life as he or she bears fruit giving God glory and accomplishing God’s will.
+When one is filled with the Holy Spirit, the presence and power of God become evident in the believer’s life as he or she bears fruit, giving God glory and accomplishing God’s will.